NikKowPHP/social-brain/chapters/chapter-16.md

 3.  **Analyze the Data:** What was the observable impact of your intervention on the meeting's tone or outcome?
 What does this data tell you about the group's dynamics?
 4.  **Path to Adaptive:** How did your chosen intervention help you practice a non-dominant brain profile? (e.g., 'As an [ICON: Blueprint] Architect, using the Empathy Loop helped me practice my [ICON: Bridge] Connector brain.')

 **Join the Orchestra:** What was the impact of your intervention?
-Share your "meeting win" (or "meeting data point") with the community and see what strategies others are using to conduct better meetings at [AuthorWebsite.com/community/chapter-16].
+Sharing these small "meeting wins" (or "meeting data points") is a powerful way conductors in the community learn from each other's experiments.